Exploring Relations among Fairness Notions in Discrete Fair Division: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

-We prove several implications and non-implications between fairness notions, and for many settings, we give an almost complete picture of implications.
-We believe this would help inform further research in fair division.
+We prove several (non-)implications between fairness notions, and for many settings, we give an almost complete picture of implications.
+We believe our results would help inform further research in fair division.
 This would be especially useful if one wants to extend a fair division result to a stronger notion or a more general setting, or study a weaker notion or a simpler setting for a hard problem.

 Our framework can easily accommodate new fairness notions.
 One just needs to prove a few key implications and counterexamples, and the rest can be inferred.
 In fact, we originally started with only 18 fairness notions, and gradually expanded the list to 22 notions as we found out about them.
-When we added PROPavg \cite{kobayashi2025proportional}, for example, we only had to add the following 5 results: PROPx $\fimplies$ PROPavg, PROPavg $\fimplies$ PROPm, EFX $\fimplies$ PROPavg, PROPavg $\nfimplies$ PROPx, and PROPm $\nfimplies$ PROPavg.
+When we added PROPavg \citep{kobayashi2025proportional}, for example, we only had to add the following 5 results: PROPx $\fimplies$ PROPavg, PROPavg $\fimplies$ PROPm, EFX $\fimplies$ PROPavg, PROPavg $\nfimplies$ PROPx, and PROPm $\nfimplies$ PROPavg.
 The inference engine inferred PROPavg's relationship to the remaining notions.

-\Cref{fig:additive-nny} shows us that the only notions whose feasibility is unknown are EFX and PMMS, and resolving their feasibility is one of fair division's most important problems.
+In \cref{fig:additive-nny}, the only notions having unresolved feasibility are EFX and PMMS.
 For mixed manna, even the existence of MXS allocations is open.

-For equally-entitled agents having additive valuations over goods or over chores, EF1+PO allocations are known to exist \cite{caragiannis2019unreasonable,barman2018finding,mahara2025existence}, but their efficient computation remains open.
+For equally-entitled agents having additive valuations over goods or over chores, EF1 and Pareto optimal (PO) allocations are known to exist \citep{caragiannis2019unreasonable,barman2018finding,mahara2025existence}, but their efficient computation remains open.
 Relaxing the problem to EEF1+PO can be a helpful first step.